lydstyl/221016-gab-gtd-apollo-server/readme.md

-# Gab's Zen GTD Graphql API
+# My custiom GTD Graphql API

 Inspired by the "Get things done" method, this graphQL API is the backend of an app that looks like a sort of improved todolist with personalized labels/tags and a powerful sorting algorithm so you know what to do at all times.